marcust123/rag-audit-assistant/rag-audit-assistant/README.md

    python app.py
    ```

 On first run, the app will build the vector store and save it to `./chroma_db/`.
-Subsequent runs will load it from disk — much faster.
+Subsequent runs will load it from disk.

 ---